The 2022 awards may include grants of up to $10,000 which may go towards:

 5.1 an application form completed online

-5.2 a copy of the applicant’s birth certificate or passport signed by a JP, accountant, doctor or solicitor as a true and valid copy
+5.2 a copy of the applicant’s birth certificate or passport signed by a JP, accountant, doctor or solicitor as a true and valid copy.
+The JP, accountant, doctor or solicitor may not be a family member.

 5.3 a brief letter of recommendation from the applicant’s current music teacher, together with a signed statement from the applicant’s music teacher confirming the student’s name and that the video is all the student’s own work, plus a character reference from a person outside the applicant’s family

-• The applicant will provide a written program of repertoire together with the approximate duration of each piece.
+- The applicant will provide a written program together with the approximate duration of each piece.

 6.1 Applications will be reviewed by an independent judging panel.